Brent Grimes: 2015

 Head coach Joe Philbin retained Grimes as the No. 1 cornerback to begin the regular season, along with Jamar Taylor and nickelback Brice McCain.
 On October 5, 2015, the Miami Dolphins fired head coach Joe Philbin after they began the season with a 1–3 record.
 Tight ends coach Dan Campbell was named the interim head coach for the remainder of the season.
 In Week 6, Grimes made a season-high four pass deflections, two combined tackles, and intercepted a pass by Marcus Mariota in a 38–10 victory at the Tennessee Titans.
 On November 8, 2015, Grimes collected a season-high seven solo tackles in the Dolphins' 33–17 loss to the Buffalo Bills in Week 9.
 He was inactive for the Dolphins' Week 10 victory at the Philadelphia Eagles due to a rib injury.
 He finished the 2015 season with 49 combined tackles (42 solo), 14 passes defensed, and four interceptions in 15 games and 15 starts.
-Grimes also had four punt returns for 59-yards (14.8 YPR).
 On January 24, 2016, Grimes was selected to play in the 2016 Pro Bowl after Chris Harris Jr. and Aqib Talib were unable to attend due to the Denver Broncos reaching Super Bowl 50.
-He earned an overall grade of 74.8 from Pro Football Focus in 2015.